mossadnik/probabilistic-tf-idf/Readme.md

 # probabilistic-tf-idf

-A trainable variant of tf-idf matching
+A trainable alternative to tf-idf matching